EITC as Income (In)Stability?

-Congress enacted the Earned Income Tax Credit (EITC) to entice poor single mothers to work (or work more) as a means of lifting themselves out of poverty.
+Congress enacted the Earned Income Tax Credit (EITC), inter alia, to entice poor single mothers to work (or work more) as a means of lifting themselves out of poverty.
 Its design as a wage subsidy that phases out at higher earnings levels is intended to accomplish this goal.
-A strong labor market is crucial to the success of work-based benefit programs, like the EITC.
-The EITC can motivate female household heads to work (or work more) but they cannot act on that motivation if no jobs or additional hours exist.
-This article demonstrates that during economic downturns, the EITC wage subsidy contributes to, rather than prevents, poverty in single mother families.
-Lost EITC benefits exacerbate recession-induced earnings losses, a phenomenon this article refers to as income destabilization.
+A strong labor market is crucial to the success of work-based benefit programs, such as the EITC.
+The EITC can motivate female household heads to work (or work more), but they cannot act on that motivation if no jobs or additional working hours exist.
+This Article demonstrates that during economic downturns, the EITC wage subsidy contributes to, rather than prevents, poverty in single-mother families.
+Lost EITC benefits exacerbate recession-induced earnings losses, a phenomenon this Article refers to as income destabilization.
 In contrast, the EITC stabilizes the incomes of its wealthier beneficiaries as increased credit amounts offset underlying salary declines.
-While this pattern of income (de)stabilization is an unintended by-product of the design of the EITC as a targeted wage subsidy, its negative impact on the economic welfare of female-headed households is problematic, given that these same families are the historically-targeted program beneficiaries.
-This article offers a narrowly-tailored proposal that alters the structure of the EITC during recessionary periods in order to prevent EITC-induced income destabilization.
+While this pattern of income (de)stabilization is an unintended byproduct of the design of the EITC as a targeted wage subsidy, its negative impact on the economic welfare of female-headed households is problematic, given that these same families are the historically targeted program beneficiaries.
+This Article offers a narrowly tailored proposal that alters the structure of the EITC during recessionary periods in order to prevent EITC-induced income destabilization.

 Keywords: EITC, Earned Income Tax Credit, Income Stabilization, Automatic Stabilization

 JEL Classification: E62, H20, H53, I38, K34Accepted Paper Series

 Date posted: September 4, 2013 ; Last revised: April 26, 2014